 Typically, the Novice student will be participating in his or her street car – and these cars are usually in stock or slightly modified configuration.
 If you are just starting out with performance track driving, then the most vital element that will help you become a better driver is getting track time, under the observation of our highly qualified SCDA instructors.
 Spending thousands of dollars on aftermarket “go-fast” parts for your car (such as racing tires, aftermarket suspension components and engine enhancements) is not as important as getting your street car out to the track and getting seat time!

-All Novice students will be provided with one-on-one instruction.
-An SCDA instructor will ride in your car, and will work on helping you learn the proper line, as well as other aspects of performance driving.
+Novice drivers will be paired up in small teams to work with an instructor.
+An SCDA instructor will lead the team around the track demonstrating the proper line, as well as other aspects of performance driving.
 Moreover, the SCDA will always provide highly informative classroom sessions, taught by a Professional Driver.
 Classroom curriculum will include:

 - Explanation of the flags

 - Using your eyes to go faster

 - Basic vehicle dynamics discussion, Understeer vs. Oversteer